 You MUST score a minimum of 80% on the comprehensive written final as required by the American Red Cross to be certified.
 Satisfactory completion of this course with certification is REQUIRED for entrance into the Chiropractic Wellness Clinics.
 If you do not score an 80% you will NOT be CERTIFIED.
 CPR Certification must be maintained while an intern in the clinics.

 NOTE 3:

 FAILED PRACTICAL EXAM IN EMERGENCY CARE

 Emergency Care Lab Practical skills are also evaluated for Intern Competency Assessments (ICA).
 A failed component of any lab practical must be retaken for ICA purposes ONLY.
-Grades for the course will be calculated from the initial score NOT the ICA retake.
+Grades for the course will be calculated from the initial score NOT the ICA retakes.

 OPEN LABS: Lab Reviews are scheduled during regular lab hours.
+Lab practice time may be scheduled as needed in addition to the time in the schedule.

 90/90 RULE: The 90/90 rule Does NOT apply to this class.

 EXTRA CREDIT: There is no extra credit in the Emergency Care course.

+STUDENTS WITH SPECIAL NEEDS:

+Parker University, College of Chiropractic in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 provides assistance to eligible students.
+Institutions of higher education are required to provide reasonable accommodations to qualified and eligible persons with disabilities that are logically associated with the type and level of impairment of the student.
+If you believe you are eligible for these services please contact the Student Assistance Program which is located in the Student Affairs office.

 COMMON ACADEMIC POLICIES

 A complete listing of all Common Academic policies is found on the MyParker webpage @ https://my.parker.edu/ICS/Academics - Coursework/Academics/Common Policies/:

 Absences for Religious Holidays

 Academic Dishonesty

 Academic Promotion, Probation and Dismissal Policy

-^{ (}Must score a minimum of 80% on the written final for certification.)

 Appeals

 Attendance Policy

 Policy on Late Instructors

 Audio/Video Taping

 Cell Phones and Electronic Devices in Class

 Classroom Behavior

 Communications

 Computer Usage

 Examinations (Make up Exams/Lab Practicals & Altering Grades on Exams/Exam Review)

 Final examinations

 Grading system

 Missed Exam Policy

 Grade Appeal Process

 Professional Decorum

 Special Needs Considerations

 Student Bereavement Policy

 DISCLAIMER

 The lecture outlines contained in the lecture booklet are NOT intended to represent the entire content of the course.
 A lecture outline is intended to be a guide to the lecture.
 The responsibility of the instructor is to follow the outline, expand the concepts and give explanation and illustrations to clarify content.
 The role of the student is to attend lecture and take notes over material presented by the lecturer that explains and illustrates the material listed in the outline.
 It is also the responsibility of the student to question the instructor if explanations and illustrations are not clearly presented or understood.

 The instructors take no responsibility for the accuracy or completeness of old notes, quiz questions or exam questions that students may purchase, acquire from off of the internet or be given by previous students.

 IMPORTANT NOTE: